Visit Apalachicola, Port St. Joe, St. George Island, Carrabelle and Eastpoint

 East of Eastpoint, the tiny town of Carrabelle offers some of the best charter fishing around.
 It also has antique shops, art galleries and claims the smallest police station in the world, a phone booth.
 Here's another good place to get your fill of fresh Apalachicola oysters at casual fish houses along the waterfront.

 Finding it requires a trip off the beaten path known as Highway 98, through forests of skyscraping pines and magnolias.
-A state park and 1,650-acre wilderness area occupy the reclusive far end of the cape, with camping, beaching among the towering dunes, fishing and wildlife spotting as favorite pastimes.
+A state park and 1,650-acre wilderness area occupy the reclusive far end of the cape, with beaching among the towering dunes, fishing and wildlife-spotting as favorite pastimes.